-Home » Recipes » Course » Dips » 5 Minute Pea Hummus with Avocado
+Home » Recipes » Course » Dips » 5 Minute Avocado Pea Hummus (Just 6 Ingredients)

 Jul 20, 2022 | 1 comment

-Level up your dips with this super easy, 5 minute pea hummus.
-It uses avocado in place of tahini to get a super creamy base and is a fab use for that pesky bag of frozen peas I bet you have hanging out in your freezer!
+Level up your dips with this super easy, 5-minute avocado pea hummus.
+Swap regular hummus’ tahini with avocado to get a super creamy base and use up that pesky bag of frozen peas I bet you have hanging out in your freezer.

 Pea hummus with avocado in a small white plate, pita chips on the side on a grey marble background

 I often think my desert island dish would be a spread of delicious dips with pita chips.
-Growing up in New Zealand, we were super spoiled with the dip selection in the supermarket.
-It’s really not the same in the UK so I’ve developed LOADS of delicious dip recipes to fill the void.
-And honestly, once you realise how easy it actually is to make your own dips, I bet you won’t go back to store-bought!
+Growing up in New Zealand, we were super spoiled with the dip selection in the grocery store.
+It wasn’t the same when I moved overseas, so I’ve developed LOADS of delicious dip recipes to fill the void.
+And honestly, once you realise how easy it is to make your dips, I bet you won’t return to store-bought.

-This pea hummus is so fresh and delicious, it’s the perfect taste of summer.
-You’ve got the sweetness from the peas, the creaminess from the avocado, the zing from the lemon juice and the sharpness of the spring onions and garlic.
-It’s seriously good.
-Not only does it pair wonderfully with crackers or crisps (try my pita chips or sourdough crackers to take it to another level), but it’s great as a twist on avocado toast or dolloped on top of salads.
+This avocado and pea hummus is so fresh, and delicious, and tastes like summer.
+You’ve got the sweetness from the peas, the creaminess from the avocado, the zing from the lemon juice and the sharpness of the scallions and garlic.
+It pairs wonderfully with crackers or chips (try pita chips or sourdough crackers to take it to another level), and it’s great as a twist on avocado toast or dolloped on top of salads.

 Ingredients